 Now check out the nutrition (or lack thereof):

 Now here are My Copy Cat Fudge Brownies!
 These are DELICIOUS!!
 My goal was to recreate the look, taste and warm feeling you get while eating Little Debbie’s (like you know you are doing something wrong) when I created this recipe!
-Well, I did it!
+Well, I did it, thanks to my grandmother inspiration, she eats so well and her nutrition is so healthy i wanted to make this for the kids!
+Pureed Food is an Appetizing Solution if Chewing or Swallowing is Hard and she also has great recipes.
 I PROMISE if you make these you will fool your “Grain-Lovin” neighbors and family!
 You know, the ones that think you are crazy and are deprived of all the “good stuff.”
 They will think you are off your “diet!” lol

 It took me Less than 20 minute from start to finish which I LOVE now that I have 2 little ones under 2!
 Mama needs her chocolate and I can literally whip these up in a jiffy!!
 I was so happy that I can give my 23 month old son one of these brownies without any guilt or worries that he will be bouncing off the walls, he does that well all by himself!